branch331/Calibration-Audit/2010/cs/Readme.txt

-Show All Hardware Example
+Calibration Audit Example

 Overview:
-This example demonstrates how to get all the hardware for a target with System Configuration installed along with how to display properties about resources on the target.
+Obtains calibration information for the hardware on a selected target.
+The target can be left empty for localhost.

 Requirements:
 NI System Configuration, applicable device drivers

 Instructions:
-1. Run the example.
-2. Enter the target and the user name and password, if necessary.
+1. Enter the Target.
+Enter the User Name and Password if necessary.
-3. Press "Show Hardware".
+2. Click "Run Audit".